 The Meyer Memorial Trust grant will help develop the program, and will also fund special advising and student recruitment materials tailored to the program.
 The grant will also fund improvements in OCCC’s distance-education infrastructure, ensuring smooth and convenient delivery of courses such as those mathematics courses produced by TBCC.

 The new program marks an important milestone in Oregon Coast Community College’s growth.
 The 30-year-old college already presents robust clusters of programs in Business, transfer degrees, Aquarium Science, and Health and Human Services.
-Education will become OCCC’s newest cluster and will include an early childhood education certificate program.
+Education will become OCCC’s newest cluster and now includes an early childhood education certificate program, also launching in the Fall of 2018.
 Thanks, in part, to this grant, the college will be able to offer new pathways for local students looking to earn college degrees, and launch their working careers, here at home.